TABLE OF CONTENTS

 Description: PMT JONE9876, 01-01-2014

 8. Expedited and Exception Payments.
-The NO Fiscal Officer and NO fiscal staff process certain expedited (terminal) payments, and other “exception” payments that cannot be processed through the normal ECS payment method.
-For expedited and exception processing of payments at the national office, the Exception Processing Payment Transaction Form (EPPTF) [Exhibit 2] is substituted for the regular PTF.
-For exception payments where the account-holder name is different from the Payee name, the CE verifies with the payee that payment is being made to a third-party account name and uses Third-Party EPPTF (EPPTF) [Exhibit 3].
-The third-party EPPTF is also used by the DO, to account for minor variances between the account holder name and the payee name of record in ECS.
-Any memorandum of explanation or record of a telephone call to the payee is printed and affixed to the payment placard.
-Once the DO actions are complete, the payment documents are forwarded to the NO for processing, and imaging, as follows:
+The National Office Fiscal Officer (NOFO) and national office staff with Certifying Officer status process expedited (terminal) payments, and other “exception” payments that cannot be processed through the normal ECS payment method.
+For expedited and exception processing of payments at the NO, the Expedited Processing, or Exception Processing Form (EPPTF) [Exhibits 1 & 3] is completed by the DO.
+For payments where the account-holder name is different from the payee name, the CE verifies with the payee that payment is being made to a third-party account name and uses the Third-Party PTF [Exhibit 2].
+The third-party EPPTF is also used by the DO to account for minor variances between the account holder name and the payee name of record in ECS (a/k/a alias name).
+Any memorandum of explanation, or record of a telephone call to the payee, is printed and becomes a part of the payment record in OIS.
+Once the DO actions are complete, the payment documents are forwarded to the NO for processing, and bronzing, as follows:

 b.
-Exception Payments are payments, such as 2nd Part B payments that cannot be created in ECS, and payments that exceed the programmatic limits, that originate at the DO, and are forwarded to the National Office for completion.
-These exception payments are to be processed and imaged as follows:
+Exception Payments are payments, such as 2nd Part B payments, and payments that exceed the programmatic limits.
+Because ECS is unable to process these payments, they must be forwarded to the NO for completion.
+The DO staff is to process and bronze exception payments as follows:

 b.
-Error in EN-20.
-If the cancellation is due to a deficient EN-20, the payment placard is routed to the CE for corrective action.
-(Return to Item 3,d., above.)
-If, however, the CE identifies a data entry error after the payment information has been entered in ECS, the CE “Deletes” the payment.
+Data Entry Error from EN-20.
+If the CE, or any individual above the CE level, identifies a data entry error after the payment information has been entered in ECS, the payment is returned (via OIS Notification) to the CE, who “Deletes” the payment from ECS.
 “Deleting” the payment removes the AOP received date in ECS, and any information on the payment screen.
-(Note: If there is a pending B and E payment included in the same EN-20, deleting one payment will cause both payments to be deleted.
-If one of the two payments is not in a state that can be deleted, then the System will abort/not allow the deletion.)
+(Note: If there is a pending Part B and Part E payment included in the same EN-20, deleting one payment will cause both payments to be deleted.
+If one of the two payments is not in a state that can be deleted, then the System will abort and will not allow the deletion.
 Once a payment is created, it must be rejected by the reviewer [SrCE or SCE prior to certification, FO prior to verification, or DD prior to authorization] before the CE can delete it.
-(The payment process begins anew, with the PCA, when a corrected EN-20 is received.)
+Once the payment is deleted the payment process begins anew, with the PCA, upon receipt of a corrected EN-20.

 11. Substitutions Among Staff.
 If the creator, certifier, verifier, or authorizer is not available to perform a particular payment function, alternate persons in these same roles can substitute for them.
 Any CE, SrCE, or SCE can create the payment.
 Any SrCE or SCE can certify the payment as long as that person did not create it.

-If both the DD and Assistant DD will be unavailable to authorize payments on any given date, advance notice is to be sent by one of those individuals (via email) to the Unit Chief(s) for Policy, Regulations and Procedures, the Policy Branch Chief and the Deputy Director at the NO. The DD/ADD advises the name of the person to be designated as acting DD (either the Chief of Operations, or any other designated individual in the role of manager (SCE)), and the applicable dates.
-In response, the Policy Branch Chief, Unit Chief, or Deputy Director assigns a temporary DD role to the designated individual, thus allowing him or her to authorize payments on the requested date(s).
-Policy Branch approvals for these requests are sent via reply email, which should be affixed to the payment placard during payment processing.
+If both the DD and ADD will be unavailable to authorize payments on any given date, advance notice is sent by one of those individuals, via email, to the Unit Chiefs for Policy, Regulations and Procedures, the Policy Branch Chief and the Deputy Director at the NO. The DD/ADD advises the name of the person to be designated as Acting DD, and the applicable dates.
+In response, the Policy Branch Chief, a Unit Chief, or the Deputy Director sends an email request to Energy Technical Support (ETS), requesting that they assign a temporary DD role to the designated individual, thus allowing that individual to authorize ECS payments on the requested date(s).
+ETS notifies the Policy Branch, via email, once the role-change request is processed.

 The FO will not accept any expedited payment without the necessary role-change email attached, and returns the payment documents to the appropriate party, requesting that a temporary role-change request be approved by the NO.

 13. Stolen Check Claims.
-Upon notification by a payee, that a compensation check has not been received, the CE or FO requests that the payee provide immediate written notification of non-receipt of payment.
-Upon receipt of such notification, the FO forwards that notice to the NOFO, who takes the following actions:
+Upon notification that a payee’s compensation check has not been received, the CE requests that the payee (or appropriate representative) provide the DO with immediate written notification of non-receipt of payment.
+Upon receipt of such notification, the FO forwards that notice to the National Office Fiscal Officer (NO FO), who takes the following actions:

-(d) Treasury will notify the payee of its determination once the investigation is complete.
+d.
+Treasury will notify the payee of its determination once the investigation is complete.
 If Treasury determines that the stolen check claim is bonafide, Treasury will reissue payment to the payee.

-This process is completed before the compensation payment is reissued to the same payee, or before the funds can be awarded to other claimants in the same case.
+The ECS payment cancellation process is completed before the compensation payment is reissued to the same payee, or before the funds can be awarded to other claimants in the same case.
 Multi-level reviews, concurrence by DEEOIC management and documentation of the actions taken by all parties (claimants, financial institutions, and DEEOIC claims staff) are essential to safeguarding the integrity and security of the DEEOIC’s financial accounting processes.

 a.
 Cancellation Initiated by Treasury.
 The Treasury Department transmits an electronic Cancellation Report to the DEEOIC when EFT payments are rejected or returned to Treasury by the payee's bank, or when a check is returned to Treasury for any reason.
-These reports are sent to the DEEOIC National Office Fiscal Officer (NOFO), who then notifies the appropriate DO (via OIS and email) of the returned payment.
-The NOFO also has the capability to view the status of any payment, through the Treasury Department’s TCIS and PACER online systems.
+These reports are sent to the DEEOIC NO FO, who then notifies the appropriate DO fiscal staff (via OIS and email) of the returned payment.
+The NO FO also has the capability of viewing the status of any payment through Treasury’s online TCIS system.

 b.
 Cancellation Initiated by Claimant.
 Upon notification from a claimant of non-receipt of payment, the DO takes the following steps: